What Does Autonomy Mean When Managing Agentic AI?

 If there's one area that benefits immensely from precision and real-time adjustments, it's the supply chain.
 Agentic AI can play a pivotal role here by optimizing inventory levels, ensuring you have what you need without overstocking.
 These AI agents can also track shipments meticulously and, crucially, respond dynamically to real-time demand fluctuations.
 Imagine an AI that foresees a surge in demand for a product and automatically adjusts production or shipping schedules.
 This leads to significant improvements in supply chain efficiency, reducing waste and ensuring products get where they need to be, when they need to be there.

-Software development and testing
+Speeding up software development and testing

 For those in the tech world, agentic AI offers some exciting prospects for streamlining how software is built and maintained.
 AI agents can take over many of the time-consuming tasks in software development, such as running tests, generating boilerplate code, or even identifying and fixing bugs.
 This doesn't replace developers; instead, it frees them up to concentrate on the more creative and complex aspects of their work, like designing new features or solving intricate architectural challenges.
 The overall impact is enhanced productivity and potentially faster development cycles, helping teams innovate more rapidly.